SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

     Patterns will no longer be used in the signature of a function declaration, correct?
     (Per Doug at our last meeting.)

+..
+In a for-in statement, the only pattern you can really use is a tuple decomposition pattern.
+   (^-- Maybe not accurate.)
+   It has to be a pattern that can't ever fail [irrefutable].
+   If I use "for x in list",
+   the "x" is a variable pattern, and it's implicitly under a let pattern.
+   The "x" is a named pattern.
+   Gramatically, named pattern is a special form of expression pattern where we check if it's a single name and turn it into a variable binding.
+   In cases where we require irrefutable patterns, the only valid thing to put in an expression pattern is an identifier.

+..
+We have vague plans for regex patterns, but that's a 2.0 feature.

+..
+Making function declarations not depend on patters -- correct.
+   Each argument is restricted to being an identifier pattern, but we don't call them patters in the grammar.
+   They used to have the same restriction an var bindings, but now they don't use patterns at all.

 .. docnote::
     The LangRef says "Type annotations are currently not allowed in switch statements".
     Are they *eventually* going to be allowed there?

+..
+No -- they infer their type from the control expression.
+   Because we allow arbitrary expressions, a colon could be part of ?: which would make parsing tricky.
+   You always have the context from the value that you're switching over to determine what the type should be.

 .. docnote::
     LangRef says that "a pattern has a type".
 Is this *strictly* true?

+..
+The pattern matches values of a particular type.
+   When the stuff they mached against is used, the expression has a type.

 .. docnote::
     How can you unwrap (access) an enum case with an associated value besides using a ``switch`` statement?

+..
+Currently, we don't.
+   The special case for Optional is special.
+   The general case, we don't.
+   It's something people want --
+   one idea would be that we could use dot syntax to give you an optional of the payload type -- but currently, switch statements are the primitive way of accessing the value associated with the enum.
+   People have asked for a switch expression rather than (in addition to) a switch statement, so that you could have one embedded in a variable assignment or in another expression.

 .. docnote::
     You can nest patterns to an arbitrary depth (i.e., patterns can contain subpatterns).
     Is this true?

+..
+Yes.

 .. docnote::
     How important are the concepts of "irrefutable" and "refutable" to expose to readers,